-Cast in the role for the 2006 reboot of the franchise in Casino Royale, he reprised it in 2008's Quantum of Solace, 2012's Skyfall, 2015's Spectre and a (supposedly) fifth and final Bond film in 2019 (13 years since his debut, dethroning Roger Moore as the longest-serving Bond actor, whose tenure lasted 12 years).
+Chosen by producer Barbara Broccoli for the role in the 2006 reboot of the franchise, Casino Royale, he reprised it in 2008's Quantum of Solace, 2012's Skyfall, 2015's Spectre and a fifth film in April 2020.
 He was also used as the design base and voice of Bond in Blood Stone, the Quantum of Solace tie-in video game, and the remake of the GoldenEye 007 game for the Wii.
 He also escorted none other than HM The Queen in a short film for the London Olympics opening ceremony.